Saysutshun (Newcastle Island Marine) Park: Nanaimo Ownership and selling to the Provincial Government

-When the CPR decided that the resort was not making enough money, they asked the city of Nanaimo whether or not they would like to buy the island.
+When the CPR decided that the resort was not making enough money, they asked the city of Nanaimo whether they would like to buy the island.
 The deal went through in 1955 and the island was sold for $150,000.
-The City of Nanaimo had a hard time maintaining the island and they fell into debt.
+The City of Nanaimo had a hard time maintaining the island, and they fell into debt.
 On 17 December 1959, a referendum was put to the people about selling the island to the Provincial Department of Recreation and Conservation for development as a Provincial Park.
 Voters responded with 86.8% 'yes' votes.

 The BC government agreed to purchase the property with these six conditions: